See Seville’s best sights from an open-top bus at your own pace.

 Visiting the Aquarium

-City Sightseeing’s Ultimate ticket includes entry to the aquarium at Stop 3.
-It’s a great break from sightseeing, especially if you’re traveling with kids.
-You’ll see octopuses, sharks, rays, and elaborately colored reef fish.
+The aquarium sits at Stop 3 on the City Sightseeing route.
+City Sightseeing’s Ultimate ticket gives you 15% off entry.
+It’s a good break from sightseeing, especially with kids.
+You’ll see octopuses, sharks, rays, and reef fish.

 Watching Flamenco